How Oleksandr’s treatment is progressing:

 More information about the wounded:

-Reconstructive-restorative treatment of the tibia, which will help return the leg to full function.
+Reconstructive-restorative treatment of lower leg injury in two stages, which will help restore function.

 Itemized costs of diagnosis and treatment:

 The updated cost of treatment.
 The clinic was able to reduce the costs required to treat the fighter.
 Remaining funds will be transferred to another wounded.